kera-cudmore/seaside-sewing/README.md

 [boto3](https://pypi.org/project/boto3/) - Allows connection to AWS S3 bucket

 [coverage](documentation/testing/coverage/checkout-forms.png) - Used to see where there are areas of missing tests

+[magnify.js](https://thdoan.github.io/magnify/) - Used to add the magnify lens to the product details product image

 ### Programs Used